 All substitution options are a 1:1 substitution unless noted otherwise.

 Quick Cook Rolled Oats: Rolled Oats make the flour that is the base of these pancakes.
-Using Quick Cook Rolled Oats help to keep the texture soft because the oats have already been processed once.
+Using Quick Cook Rolled Oats helps to keep the texture soft because the oats have already been processed once.
 Not all oats are gluten-free however, just be sure to check the labels.

 Substitutions: Wheat flour or a gluten-free flour blend can be used but the result may be slightly denser.
 Steel-cut oats, regular rolled oats (not quick cook), and Irish oats should NOT be used.
 Plain instant oats can be used.
 You can also use all-purpose flour as a 1:1 substitute.